LTO Transfer of Ownership: Requirements, Procedures, and Fees

 Is your second-hand vehicle already registered in your name?
-If not, you have to transfer car ownership immediately.
+If not, you have to make a transfer of car ownership immediately.

 Updating your vehicle’s ownership records with the Land Transportation Office (LTO) is among the first things to accomplish after purchasing a used unit.
 Generally, you can’t drive a car or motorcycle in the Philippines if it’s not under your name.

-Here’s everything you must know about how to transfer ownership of the vehicle in the Philippines.
+Here’s everything you must know about LTO transfer of ownership of a vehicle in the Philippines.

 Table of Contents

-- How to Transfer Car Ownership in the Philippines
+- LTO Transfer of Ownership Procedures in the Philippines

 - Transfer of Ownership FAQs